rspamd/rspamd.com/doc/modules/clickhouse.md

 ### Extra columns

-You can also diversify the received data by adding an extra columns that differ from default.
+You can also extract additional data and add it to a set of extra columns.
+This feature is available from the version Rspamd 2.4 and Clickhouse 19.3.

 ~~~ucl
 # local.d/clickhouse.conf